-Can You Fatally Overdose on Marijuana
+Can a Person Fatally Overdose on Marijuana?

 Marijuana is a substance which has been under constant scrutiny for many years.
 While it can serve certain medical purposes, it is also used recreationally by large amounts of people.
 One factor of marijuana that has been under constant debate is the potential for overdose.
 Almost everyone has heard someone directly say, or seen some post on the internet stating that it is impossible to overdose on marijuana and that it has never happened.
-The large issue with this being that it is not true.
+The large issue with this statement is that it is not true.

 As stated previously, marijuana can be considered a much more safe substance than many others.
-It would take much more marijuana to achieve an overdose than it would for several other prominent substances.
+It would take much more cannabis to achieve an overdose than it would for several other prominent substances.
 According to a report from Benno Hartung et al. (2014), a lethal dose (LD50) of THC for humans is estimated at around 30mg/kg.
 It would typically be more likely that a person could reach the levels of fatal overdose from consuming edible marijuana products, than traditional smoking.

 Best Drug Rehabilitation Can Help You or Your Loved One

 Seeking treatment for an addiction can be one of the most courageous things that a person can do.
 It is not always easy for a person to admit that they have an addiction, or seek treatment for it.
 When seeking treatment, it is important to attend a quality rehab center.
 Best Drug Rehabilitation has great success in treating thousands for their addiction every year.
-We tailor a specific program for each person admitted into our program so that individual difficulties and struggles can be addressed.
+We tailor a specific program for each person admitted into our program so that personal difficulties and struggles can be addressed.
 Call us today, and let us help you or your loved one achieve a long and sober life.